schneems/schneems/_posts/2017-11-22-self-hosted-config-introducing-the-sprockets-manifestjs.md

 As we know, naming is hard.
 So if these are the only two nits I have with the feature, that's not too bad.

 New config is scary.
-If you're going to upgrade to Rails 4 here's what you need to do:
+If you're going to upgrade to Sprockets 4 with Rails here's what you need to do:

 ```term
 $ mkdir -p app/assets/config